mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 5/7 Double Nickels On The Dime - Minutemen
 * 1st Listen: Pretty good
 * 2nd Listen: Pretty good
+* 3rd Listen: Pretty/ very good

+You have to realize that it's a lot - over an hour long is tough.
+Once digested, there's a lot of greatness in this album - Mile Watt's bass is prominent throughout.
+The main attraction is D Boone's guitar work - treble turned to 11, funk strumming, and imperfect shredding.
+The album feels like summer - but not beach summer.
+It has the feeling of roadtrip/ errand summer in the 85 degree heat where a cloud of brown dust kicks up as a pickup truck drives away as you wait for your shitty 85' (insert car name) to fill up.

+With the over saturation of the beach summer music, Double Nickels On The Dime comes welcomed with arms wide open.

 ## 5/6 You're Living All Over Me - Dinosaur Jr.
 * 1st Listen: Ok/ pretty good